dodyg/practical-aspnetcore/README.md

   * [Router 8](https://github.com/dodyg/practical-aspnetcore/tree/master/routing-8)

-    We are creating a routing template with one segment consisted of two parts, one Literal adn one Parameter, e.g. "/page{*title}".
+    We are creating a routing template with one segment consisted of two parts, one Literal and one Parameter, e.g. "/page{*title}".
 Note the difference between this example and Router 7.

   * Router 9